Meet Maureen Mellor

 Maureen spent the next eight weeks in the hospital, including time in intensive care because of complications.
 “I was on a life support machine on two occasions”, she said.

 “Initially this was to stabilize me, but when they tried to take me off it the first time, my windpipe was torn so I had to be put back on the machine.”

-During this time, Maureen also had a heart attack, and a pulmonary oedema.
+During this time, Maureen also had a heart attack and a pulmonary oedema.
 The problems didn’t stop there, either.
-Whilst in hospital, Maureen’s hearing and vision became very sensitive, the thought of eating food made her nauseous causing her to lose two stone in weight.
+Whilst in the hospital, Maureen’s hearing and vision became very sensitive, the thought of eating food made her nauseous causing her to lose two stone in weight.